 In 2000, Marvel debuted Spaceknights, a series featuring Rom's sons Balin and Tristan (both names of Round Table Knights).

 Sailor Moon is a Japanese teenage super-heroine whose adventures have been released more-or-less simultaneously in both anime (animated cartoon) and manga (comic book) format.
-The Holy Grail appeared in the third season or series (known as "Sailor Moon S") as a mystical talisman which grants Sailor Moon additional powers.
+The Holy Grail appeared in the third season or series (known as "Sailor Moon S") as a mystical talisman which granted Sailor Moon additional powers.
 This storyline, which originally appeared in Japan in 1994, was also published in English translation in a monthly series from Tokyopop Press, beginning with issue #24.
 (Additional source: The Sailor Moon Story web page.)

-Slaine is a Celtic barbarian hero created for
+Slaine is a Celtic barbarian

-the British comic magazine 2000 AD by Pat Mills and Angela
+the British comic magazine 2000 AD by Pat Mills and

-Kincaid.
 In a

 story arc written by Mills and painted by Dermot Power, Slaine was